feinorgh/random-generator/README.md

 It guarantees that no number occurs more than once.

-It makes use of the GMP Library (The GNU MP Bignum Library) for generating integers of any imaginable order,given the limitations on memory, processing power, the shell's ability to provide long enough arguments, the user's ability to type them et cetera.
+It makes use of the GMP Library (The GNU Multiple Precision Arithmetic Library) for generating integers of any imaginable order, given the limitations on memory, processing power, the shell's ability to provide long enough arguments, the user's ability to type them et cetera.